kl1nton/1_Applied_Basic_Science/2_Physiology.md

 - Carbon dioxide, steroid hormones and oxygen have high coefficients and readily permeate cell membranes

 ### Q2.39
-_Stroke volume_ is the amount of blood pumped by the left ventricle of the heart in one contraction.
+_Stroke volume_ is the amount of *blood pumped by the left ventricle* of the heart in one contraction.
 Which of the following statements about stroke volume is true?

-	A. It is the difference between the ventricular end-systolic volume and ventricular end-diastolic volume - F
+	A. It is the difference between the ventricular end-systolic volume and ventricular end-diastolic volume
-	B. It is normally 120ml in an adult weighing 70kg - F
+	B. It is normally 120ml in an adult weighing 70kg
 	C. It is decreased by sympathetic activation of the heart
 	D. It is increased by increased venous return
-	E. It is increased by systemic hypertension - F
+	E. It is increased by systemic hypertension

 #### Answer: A. It is the difference between the ventricular end-systolic volume and ventricular end-diastolic volume - *FALSE* = D. It is increased by increased venous return - TRUE
-- Ventricular stroke volume (SV) is the difference between the ventricular end-diastolic volume (EDV) and the end-systolic volume (ESV).
-In a typical adult heart, the EDV is about 120ml blood and the ESV about 50ml blood.
-The difference in these two volumes, 70ml, represents the SV
+- Ventricular stroke volume (SV) is difference between ventricular
+	- End-diastolic volume (EDV) = 120 mL
+	- End-systolic volume (ESV) = 50 mL
+- Difference in these volumes, 70ml, represents SV = EDV - ESV
-- Therefore, any factor that alters either the EDV or the ESV will change the SV:
+	- Any factor that alters either EDV or ESV will change SV

+##### Notes - HERE
+- There are three primary mechanisms that regulate EDV and ESV, and therefore SV
+- SV is regulated is by the Frank–Starling mechanism
+- &uarr; in preload (&uarr; venous return) = &uarr; ventricular EDV
+	- &uarr; force of ventricular contraction
+	- Enables heart to eject additional blood that was returned to it
+- Conversely, &darr; in venous return leads to &darr; in SV by this mechanism

+###### Afterload
+- Afterload affects ability of ventricle to eject blood
+	- &uarr; in afterload (e.g. increased aortic pressure) &darr; SV by &uarr; ESV
+	- &darr; in afterload augments SV

+###### Inotropy (*Contractility*)
+- Inotropy (*contractility*) alters rate of ventricular pressure development
+	- &uarr; inotropy (e.g. sympathetic activation of heart) decreases ESV and increases SV
-	- SV = EDV – ESV
+	- &darr; inotropy (e.g. heart failure) reduces SV by increasing ESV
-- There are three primary mechanisms that regulate EDV and ESV, and therefore SV.
-SV is regulated is by the Frank–Starling mechanism.
-Briefly, an increase in preload exemplified by an increase in venous return to the heart increases the ventricular EDV and the force of ventricular contraction, which enables the heart to eject the additional blood that was returned to it.
-Conversely, a decrease in venous return leads to a decrease in SV by this mechanism.
-Changes in afterload affect the ability of the ventricle to eject blood and thereby alter ESV and SV.
-For example, an increase in afterload (eg increased aortic pressure) decreases SV by increasing ESV.
-Conversely, a decrease in afterload augments SV.
-Changes in inotropy (contractility) alter the rate of ventricular pressure development thereby affecting ESV and SV.
-For example, an increase in inotropy (eg sympathetic activation of the heart) decreases ESV and increases SV.
-Conversely, a decrease in inotropy (eg heart failure) reduces SV by increasing ESV.

 ### Q2.40
 Which of the following statements about electrolyte concentration of body fluids is correct?